2020PB/police-brutality/reports/Oregon.md

 It appears that protestors did damage part of the plywood barricade around the Justice Center doors, seen [here](https://twitter.com/ByMikeBaker/status/1285482389628583936).

+An [image](https://twitter.com/ProudBulba/status/1285671820637732867) from a protestor shows a wound received allegedly at this protest.
+The protestor also displays the projectile that hit her, a pepper ball.

-tags: tear-gas, shoot, projectile, flashbangs, shove, grab, protestor
+tags: tear-gas, shoot, projectile, flashbangs, shove, grab, protestor, pepper-ball

 id: or-portland-118